 I started my training in Jeet Kune Do in 1979 with my older brother who had gone from his tour in the army to train at the Kali-Jun Fan Academy in California, specifically training under Richard Bustillo.
 The Kali-Jun Fan academy was the center for Jun Fan Gung Fu and Jeet Kune Do at that time.

 Years were spent testing myself (sparring and fighting) against a variety of people who were trained in other martial arts.
 They hailed from Okinawan Karate, Goshin-Ryu, Tae Kwon Do, Kenpo, Hapkido, Aikido, Shotokan, Ninjutsu, boxing, wrestling and other arts.

 My formal training under the Inosanto lineage in Jeet Kune Do Concepts began in Florida around 1997.
-Within a year, I was teaching there, specifically the Wing Chun aspect and then later the other curriculums, Savate, Jun Fan, Pentjak Silat, Kali-Escrima-Arnis, Muay Thai, and grappling, primarily Combat Submission Wresting (Erik Paulson)
+Within a year, I was teaching there, specifically the Wing Chun and then later the other curriculums, Savate, Jun Fan, Pentjak Silat, Kali-Escrima-Arnis, Muay Thai, and grappling, primarily Combat Submission Wresting (Erik Paulson).

 I’ve had nearly 30,000 hours of training, research, and development to help shape Core JKD into what it is today.

 The methods I teach—especially when stated they are Core JKD specific—are foundational methods that work regardless of the skill of the opponent or resistance level they present you.

 That’s the refinement of well over 35 years of hard research, beatings, sparring, and levels of opponents (and attackers) that range from highly-skilled national champions and military and law enforcement to the street thug who has one thing that works well for him or her in weight classes ranging from 300lbs to 98lbs.